 The use of a written questionnaire.

-If the office manager has any question about the person’s ability to participate in the process workshop, I personally talk with the applicant.
-If we find that it is not appropriate for the person to work in a group setting, I refer her to another therapist(s) or offer a private session.
+If the office manager has any question about the person’s ability to participate in the WS workshop, I personally talk with the applicant.
+If we find that it is not appropriate for the person to work in a group setting, I refer her to another therapist(s).

-For my own process workshops, sometimes I need to set priorities due to space limitations.
+For my own WS workshops, sometimes I need to set priorities due to space limitations.
 When there is more than enough room for the professionals who want to participate, I accept others.
 Each practitioner should develop his or her own priority system.
 When I first started out, and sometimes when I have sufficient space available, I accepted anyone whom I felt was emotionally competent to be in the workshop.
-As the demand for my process workshops increased, I have developed the following priority system for who is accepted into the workshops.
+As the demand for my WS workshops increased, I have developed the following priority system for who is accepted into the workshops.

 Priority is given to practicing health professionals and students focusing on establishing a practice in some form of the healing arts.
 Exceptions are sometimes made for significant others of trainees: husbands, adult children.
-People who want to take the workshop for personal growth only are referred to other practitioners for either private or process group work, as appropriate.
+People who want to take the workshop for personal growth only are referred to other practitioners for either private or WS group work, as appropriate.
 My office manager usually does these referrals.

-I think it is important for you to begin doing process workshops with people you feel safe with.
+I think it is important for you to begin doing WS workshops with people with whom you feel safe.
 The questionnaire is designed to screen for individuals who may not be appropriate for the workshop.
-Many of the questions in the questionnaire especially those that do not ask about birth were added over time as we learned from experience.
+Many of the questions in the questionnaire, especially those that do not ask about birth, were added over time as we learned from experience.

-Applicants are asked to fill in and return the questionnaire within a week of signing up for a process workshop.
+Applicants are asked to fill in and return the questionnaire within a week of signing up for a WS workshop.
 The information on these questionnaires is considered confidential.
 My office manager participates in holding confidentiality with this information.
 My office manager reads them when they arrive.
 If she has any questions about the applicant, she gives them to me to read.
 If the questionnaire or the telephone screening raises doubt on our part, I call the applicant and speak to him or her directly.
 If that conversation satisfies my question, then the person may come to the workshop.

-Flags that cause us to question an applicant’s appropriateness for the Process Workshops are:
+Flags that cause us to question an applicant’s appropriateness for the WS Workshops are:

 Applicant hostility while speaking to my office manager.